Borrowed funds that have not been settled / repaid within the agreed timeframe.

 Money owed to a creditor or financial institute.

 A repayment plan, or DMP (Debt Management Plan), offers a practical means of making a number of unsecured debts more affordable.
-DMPs are typically negotiated by a third party who will approach creditors on your behalf in order to reduce the cost of your monthly repayments.
+DMPs are typically negotiated by a third party who will approach creditors on your behalf in order to reduce the cost of monthly repayments.

 Someone who owes money to a creditor.